LawleyFall2017/230-fall2017/weekly_materials/week10/js7hw-pixel-artist.md

 }
 ```

-**Congratulatioins!
+**Congratulations!
 You now have the MVP (Minimum Viable Product) of your app!
 Clicking on a cell turns it red!**

 ![Web Page](pixel-artist-13.jpg)